tonethar/IGME-330-Spring-2019/weekly/week-01A-notes.md

     - Manipulating the properties of DOM elements:
       - `document.querySelector()`
       - `document.querySelectorAll()`
-    - Homework (see mycourses dropbox):
-      - Add a "last name" input so that we can greet the person using both their first and last name
-      - *Declaratively* (using CSS) make the button 50 pixels tall by 100 pixels wide
-      - *Imperatively* (using JavaScript) give the paragraph a red text color, and a yellow background color
     - Events:
       - DOM elements have to load before we can manipulate their properties
       - event handlers - the `onclick` attribute